Connect with others who understand.

 Constipation is the most commonly reported bowel problem in MS. It occurs when too much water is absorbed by the body, causing stools to be hard, dry, and difficult to pass.

-There are several possible causes of constipation in MS. Aside from problems with the nerve signals between the bowel and brain, constipation may result from poor dietary habits, lack of physical activity, and depression, all of which can disrupt the digestive tract.
+There are several possible causes of constipation in MS. Aside from problems with the nerve signals between the bowel and brain, constipation may result from a lack of fiber in your diet, lack of physical activity, and not drinking enough fluids.
 Certain MS medications may also cause or worsen constipation in some people.
+Opioid pain medications can cause a condition known as opioid-induced constipation.

-Many people with multiple sclerosis have difficulties with walking (gait) and fatigue.
+Many people with MS have difficulties with gait (walking) and fatigue.
 These symptoms can slow down the movement of waste through the large intestine, leading to constipation.
 Having weakened abdominal muscles may also make it more difficult for a person to have a bowel movement.

-Spasticity, which refers to muscle spasms and stiffness, is another common symptom of multiple sclerosis.
-Pelvic floor muscles that are in spasm may be difficult to relax, impacting a person’s ability to move their bowels.
+Spasticity, which refers to muscle spasms and stiffness, is another common symptom of MS. Pelvic floor muscle spasms can make it hard to relax these muscles, which may cause trouble with bowel movements.
 Some people also experience bladder problems, such as incontinence or a spastic (overactive) bladder.
 People may try to manage these problems by limiting the fluids they drink, which can lead to constipation.

 Diarrhea

 If you’ve been diagnosed with MS and experience diarrhea, it may not be related to your condition, however.
-Diarrhea may happen as the result of a food sensitivity, food allergy, stomach virus, or change in activity levels.
+Diarrhea may develop as the result of food sensitivity, food allergy, stomach virus, or changes in activity levels.

 Bowel Incontinence